JakeMLyons/jakemlyons.github.io/README.md

 - Click **Export ZIP** to download the campaign as a `.zip` archive.
 - Click **Play** to launch it directly in the game player without downloading anything.
+- Click **Publish** to upload the campaign to the community platform (requires a free account).
+If you have existing published campaigns, a modal lets you choose to update one of them or publish as a new entry.

 ---